Protein LLM Part 2: Scaling to 4.9 Million Samples

 On the 50K mol-instructions dataset, MLP and Perceiver Resampler achieve nearly identical performance: eval_loss 1.942 vs 1.952 (MLP wins by 0.5%).
 The simpler MLP projector (30.5M params) captures the essential protein-to-language mapping as well as the more complex Perceiver (29.4M params) at this data scale.

-The core thesis of this project is a systematic four-way comparison of protein-to-LLM bridging architectures.
-So far, only MLP has been trained on the full combined dataset.
-The remaining comparisons:
+The core thesis of this project is a systematic comparison of protein-to-LLM bridging architectures.
+At the time of writing, only MLP had been trained on the full dataset:

 What This Means

 72% of proteins appear in multiple sources — but described differently each time.
-The model learns that BRCA1 isn’t just “a DNA repair protein” (Mol-Instructions) — it’s also “involved in homologous recombination” (Swiss-Prot), “contains BRCT domains” (ProteinLMDataset), and has a detailed functional description (SwissProtCLAP).
-Multiple views create deeper understanding.
+The model sees BRCA1 as “a DNA repair protein” (Mol-Instructions), “involved in homologous recombination” (Swiss-Prot), “contains BRCT domains” (ProteinLMDataset), and in a detailed functional description (SwissProtCLAP).
+We hypothesize that multiple annotation perspectives help generalization, but confirming this requires controlled experiments that hold data volume constant while varying diversity.

 What’s Next